 Is CTR A Ranking Factor In Organic Results?

-Contributor Bartosz Góralewicz shares the results of an experiment he conducted that suggests click-through rate (CTR) from search is not a ranking factor.
+Contributor Bartosz Góralewicz shares the results of an experiment he conducted, which suggests that click-through rate (CTR) from search is not a ranking factor.

 TL;DR: Despite popular belief, click-through rate is not a ranking factor.
 Even massive organic traffic won’t affect your website’s organic positions.

 What Is Click-Through Rate?

 Before going any further, let me briefly explain the concept of click-through rate (CTR).

 Click-through rate measures the number of people who click a link against the total number of people who had the opportunity to do so.
 So if a link to your website appears as a listing on a search engine results page (SERP), and 20% of people who view that SERP click your link, then your CTR in that case is 20%.

 Everyone knows that ranking #1 is much better than ranking #10.
 Why?
 Because of the different click-through rates of each position in search results.
 As you can see in the image below, there is a considerable difference in ranking in the first slot of search results versus the fifth or afterwards.